eduMFA/eduMFA/doc/tokens/authentication_modes.rst

   If this endpoint returns ``false``, the challenge has not been answered yet.
 * The user approves the challenge on a separate device, e.g. their smartphone app.
-The app communicates with a tokentype-specific endpoint of privacyIDEA, which marks the challenge as answered.
+The app communicates with a tokentype-specific endpoint of eduMFA, which marks the challenge as answered.
   The exact communication depends on the token type.
 * Once ``/validate/polltransaction`` returns ``true``, the plugin *must* finalize the authentication via the ``/validate/check`` endpoint: